slazav/graphene/Readme.md

 Values from db2, db3, etc. are interpolated to points of db1 and printed in a single text table.
 For floating-point databases linear interpolation is used, for integer ones nearest values with smaller timestamps are printed.

-### Known problems

-- Line breaks in text databases.
-You can put line breaks in text database using the command line interface.
-In interactive mode it is not possible, because line breaks always mean starting of a new command.